ISuckAtC/WindowsMacros/README.md

     RefreshKeys() - This must be at the end of the loop to check if previous held keys are released (so that KeyDown works properly)

+    To exit the loop (which also ends the program), just set the "exit" bool to true Example exit = true;

 In Program.cs, in the Main method, you can write your own macros, and there will be an example there for how to write them.